microsoft/SQL-Server-Big-Data-Cluster-App-Deploy-Extension/README.md

 #### New Connection

-You may connect to your cluster endpoint either by clicking on the status bar at the bottom that says `SQL Server BDC Disconnected` or you may click on the `New Connection` button at the top with the arrow pointing into a doorway.
+You may connect to your cluster endpoint either by clicking on the status bar at the bottom that says `SQL Server BDC Disconnected` or you may click on the `New Connection` button at the top with the arrow pointing into a doorway.  **After version 3.0.0, please connect to the controller endpoint at https://\<ip\>:30080.
+The proxy endpoint at https://\<ip\>:30777 will no longer be valid.**

 ![New Connection](assets/images/connect_to_cluster.png)